tomwassenberg/certbot-ocsp-fetcher/README.md

 append `--deploy-hook "/path/to/certbot-ocsp-fetcher.sh"` to the Certbot command you would normally use when requesting a certificate.

-When you can't use Certbot >=0.17.0, use the `--renew-hook` flag instead.
+When you can't use Certbot >=0.17.0, use the `--renew-hook` flag in your Certbot command instead.
 The difference between `--deploy-hook` and `--renew-hook` is that a renew hook is not invoked during the first issuance in a certificate lineage, but only during its renewals.
-Be aware that in Certbot <0.10.0, hooks were [not saved] in the renewal configuration of a certificate.
+Be aware that in Certbot
+<0.10.0, hooks were [not saved] in the renewal configuration of a certificate.

 **Note:** If there is an OCSP staple with the target name already existing in the output directory which doesn't expire within two days, a new OCSP response